Maa Balaji: Plot

 Balaji is a young and ambitious man.
 But he is unsuccessful in his trials to make money and ends up in debt of ₹10 lakh.
-Unable to repay the amount, he jumps off into the sea to commit suicide after insuring an amount of ₹10 lakh for his debtors with the LIC.
+Unable to repay the amount, he jumped off into the sea to commit suicide after insuring an amount of ₹10 lakh for his debtors with the LIC.
 However, he is saved and lands up in the house of a rich Punjabi man Balwinder Singh whose mute daughter Pooja falls in love with him.

 Cast

 Music

 Music was composed by Vandemataram Srinivas.
 The lyrics were written by Sirivennela Sitarama Sastry and Bhuvana Chandra.

 Reception

-Jeevi of Idlebrain.com rated the film 4 out of 5 and noted, “First half is in lighter vein and second half is very gripping.
+Jeevi of Idlebrain.com rated the film 4 out of 5 and noted, “First half is in a lighter vein and second half is very gripping.
 Climax is the heart and soul of the film”.
-Griddaluru Gopala Rao of Zamin Ryot gave the film a negative review criticising the story, characterisations, dialogues and direction as clichéd, and artificial.
+Griddaluru Gopala Rao of Zamin Ryot gave the film a negative review criticising the story, characterisations, dialogues, and direction as clichéd, and artificial.
+A critic from Sify wrote that "A remake of the Malayalam movie, 'Punjabi House', it is meant to be a rib-tickler but the Telugu version, 'Maa Balaji comes out a cropper as the theme has nothing much to boast by way of being a comedy".
+Andhra Today wrote "The powerful storyline, coupled with the competence of the director made the movie quite interesting and the climax scene is the highlight of the movie.
+Another point that needs mention is that the movie is not crammed with unnecessary roles in the name of comedy".